spnoneil/bakery/README.md

 ## _Software Installation_
 ### _MAC_
 C# and .NET programming are fully supported on Mac operating systems.
 We can install .NET and C# on a Mac in a few steps:
-* Download this .NET Core SDK (Software Development Kit) .
-Clicking this link will prompt a .pkg file download from Microsoft.
+* Download .NET Core SDK (Software Development Kit).
 * Open the file.
 This will launch an installer which will walk you through installation steps.
 Use the default settings the installer suggests.
-* Confirm the installation is successful by opening your terminal and running the command $ dotnet --version.
-You should see something like this in response: 5.0.102.
-This means both .NET and C# are successfully installed.

 #### _Windows_
-Note on Windows Versions These Windows instructions assume you're using Windows 10.
+These Windows instructions assume you're using Windows 10.
 If you currently run Windows 7 or Windows 8, you may have a free upgrade available.

-If you are not running Windows 10 (and cannot or do not plan to upgrade), specific installation steps may differ.
-However, your instructor will be available to assist with personal laptop configurations during the first week of the course.

 #### _Installation Steps_
-* Download either the the 64-bit .NET Core SDK (Software Development Kit).
-Clicking these links will prompt a .exe file download from Microsoft.
+* Download the 64-bit .NET Core SDK (Software Development Kit).
 * Open the file and follow the steps provided by the installer for your OS.
 * Confirm the installation is successful by opening a new Windows PowerShell window and running the command dotnet --version.
 You should see something a response like this (version numbers do not need to be the same): 5.0.102
 * This means .NET and C# are installed and our computer recognizes the dotnet command.